What is the Whole30?

 The processed foods we eat tend to confuse our bodies and make us feel like we cannot trust the signals we’re getting.
 However, the Whole30 trains you to trust your body.
 As part of your new lifestyle, there is no need for measuring or tracking your intake.
 It Starts with Food does provide estimated recommendations, as a starting point.

 Eating three meals a day ensures your body has time in between eating for ideal hormonal response.
 Rather than thinking of these three meals as breakfast lunch and dinner, Meal 1 2 and 3 may be more flexible, since you want to break out of the box as much as possible on the Whole30.
 Trust me; you will get tired of eating eggs every morning before you hit thirty days.
-Even if you don’t feel hungry in the morning, It Starts with Food suggests eating Meal 1 by an hour after you wake up, even if you’re not hungry.
+Even if you don’t feel hungry in the morning, It Starts with Food suggests eating Meal 1 within an hour of waking up.
 This is to sync up your hormones.

 Are you in?

 Are you feeling undesirably tired after sleeping?
-Has your stomach been bothering you after eating meals for some unknown reason?
+Has your stomach been bothering you after eating and you can’t figure out why?
+Are you struggling to lose excess weight?
 Do you have the desire to get in sync with your body and work with it to promote better health?
-Whole30 is designed for those of us looking to get a better idea of how the foods we eat impact our bodies, health, and lifestyle.
-After learning the impact of less healthy foods on our bodies and how to heal from their damage, hopefully you’re interested in participating in the Whole30.
+The Whole30 is designed for those of us looking to get a better idea of how the foods we eat impact our bodies, health, and lifestyle.
+After learning the impact of less healthy foods on our bodies and how to heal from the damage, hopefully you’re interested in participating in the Whole30.
 After all, we are what we eat!
 If you have any questions at all, definitely let me know!
 DJ & I have already started to prepare for our next Whole30 (August 28th to September 26th), and we are looking forward to updating you with our progress in preparing and completing the program.